secretagentan/intro-to-mongodb/the-mongo-shell.md

 > use myDB
 ```

+> Question!
+Above we said "use sandbox" did we create it?

 ### Inserting Data into a Collection

 This is how we can create and insert a document into a collection named _people_: